Ynn/selfstar/exercises/follow-me.md

      * Sets the maximum allowed energy consumption in Watts in each room
      *
      * @param maximumEnergy
-     *            the maximum allowed energy consumption in Watts in each room */ public void setMaximumAllowedEnergyInRoom(double maximumEnergy);
+     *            the maximum allowed energy consumption in Watts/hours in each room */ public void setMaximumAllowedEnergyInRoom(double maximumEnergy);
 }